-The intent of this provision is to ensure the operator has a process or processes to obtain or determine the specified performance data for use by flight crew.
+The intent is to ensure the operator has a process or processes to obtain or determine the specified performance data for use by flight crew.
 Such process(s) also address the maintenance and publication of guidance, procedures, and performance data in the OM.

-The specification in item vii) could be defined by a specific contaminant type/depth or equivalent braking action report.
+The specification in item vii) could be defined by a specific contaminant type/depth (e.g. snow, slush, water, ice) or an equivalent braking action report.